BREXIT - The Current Position relating to IP Rights

 EU Trade Marks and EU Designs

 EU unitary registered trade marks (EUTM) and registered designs (RCD) currently cover the 28 EU countries (“EU28”).
-On the withdrawal of the UK from the European Union (which will be at the end of the transition period on 31 December 2020 if the UK and EU reach agreement), existing EU28 rights will automatically be “cloned” into UK national rights, resulting in rights covering the UK and EU27 after the UK’s withdrawal.
+At the end of the transition period on 31 December 2020, existing EU28 rights will automatically be “cloned” into UK national rights, resulting in rights covering the UK and EU27.
 The UK Government has confirmed that cloning will occur automatically and will be free of charge.
 Legislation has been enacted to enable this.
 UK Registration Certificates will not be issued but details of the cloned UK Registrations will be available online on the UKIPO website.

-EU28 applications which are still pending on withdrawal day will not be cloned.
-However, applicants can refile in the UK if they wish, and provided this is done within nine months of the UK’s withdrawal, the EU filing/priority date will be retained.
+EU28 applications which are still pending at the end of the transition period will not be cloned.
+However, applicants can refile in the UK if they wish, and provided this is done within nine months of the end of the transition period, the EU filing/priority date will be retained.
 The UKIPO filing procedures will be amended with immediate effect from the end of the transition period to enable applications to be filed based on EU28 pending applications.

-After the UK’s withdrawal, it will be necessary to file separately in the UK as well as the EU.
+After the end of the transition period, it will be necessary to file separately in the UK as well as the EU.